beastbytes/schema-dot-org-helper/README.md

 // Multiple schemas can be generated
 ```

-Schemas can be generated in response to a WebView event - Yiisoft\View\Event\WebView\BodyEnd is preferred:
+Schemas can be generated in response to a WebView event - Yiisoft\View\Event\WebView\BodyEnd is preferred and is
+defined in config/events-web.php

 ```php
 // In the view
 use BeastBytes\SchemaDotOrg\SchemaDotOrg;